 A working group on disclosure was set up in 2016 to identify problems with the current system and propose practical solutions which, if successful, may be extended to other jurisdictions.

-Concerns with the current system:
+Concerns with the current system are that:

 - both parties and their lawyers have a duty to cooperate to promote the reliable, efficient and cost-effective conduct of disclosure

 - parties have a duty to disclose known adverse documents in all cases, whether or not an order to do so is made (this duty has been strengthened and is now wider than the obligation under Part 31)

 - parties should meet, discuss and complete a joint disclosure review document (DRD) after closure of statements of case, and before the case management conference

 - parties must give estimates of the likely costs of disclosure when filing the completed DRD.

 If you’ve taken part in the first year of the disclosure pilot and would like to give feedback, you can complete a questionnaire from Professor Rachael Mulheron, the pilot’s official monitor.